nyantropy/Gravitas/ARCHITECTURE.md

 `modules/dialogue/` is a generic graph-based narrative runtime.
 It owns dialogue graph execution, current node tracking, visible-choice evaluation, branching, generic conditions, generic actions, and start/end state.
-It deliberately knows nothing about game concepts such as quests, shops, items, factions, reputation, or party members.
+It deliberately knows nothing about application domain concepts.

 The data model is: